 5. Drop by two tablespoonfuls onto an ungreased cookie sheet, allowing a one inch space between each cookie.
-Bake until set and only slightly golden brown around the edges, about 15-18 minutes.
+Bake until then they set soft and only slightly golden brown around the edges, about 15-18 minutes.

-6. Allow to cool completely and frost with cream cheese frosting (recipe follows).
+6. Allow to cool completely and frost with iced cream cheese frosting (recipe follows).

 For the frosting: